Bihar minister threatens to resign citing bureaucratic high- handedness | Politics

 - India

-Interestingly, when asked if he had shared his grievances with the Chief Minister, Sahani replied ''why should I do so?
-He would think I am taking recourse to blackmail''.

-Sahani is known to be a trusted aide of Kumar.
-He was inducted into the cabinet in February this year despite having lost his Bahadurpur assembly seat in Darbhanga district in the elections last year.
+Asked if he had shared his grievances with the chief minister, Sahani replied, ''Why should I do so?
+He would think I am taking recourse to blackmail.''
+He is known to be a trusted aide of Kumar, and was inducted into the cabinet in February this year, a few months after he wrested the Bahadurpur assembly seat from the RJD in the elections in 2020.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)